CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Abstract

 \section{Abstract}

-Learning dense correspondences, critical for application such as video label propagation, is hindered by tedious and unscalable manual annotation.
-Self-supervised methods address this by using a cross-view pretext task, often modeled with a masked autoencoder, where a masked target view is reconstructed from an anchor view.
-However, acquiring effective training data remains a challenge - collecting diverse video datasets is difficult and costly, while simple image crops lack necessary pose variations.
+Cross-view masked autoencoding has emerged as a powerful pretext task for learning dense correspondences, which are essential for applications such as video label propagation.
+The cross-view pretext task is modeled with a masked autoencoder, where a masked target view is reconstructed from an anchor view.
+However, acquiring effective training data remains a challenge - collecting diverse video datasets is costly, while simple image crops lack the necessary pose variations, underperforming video-based methods.
 This paper introduces CDG-MAE, a novel MAE-based self-supervised method that uses diverse synthetic views generated from static images via an image-conditioned diffusion model.
+We present a quantitative method to evaluate the local and global consistency of the generated views to choose the right diffusion model for cross-view self-supervised pretraining.
 These generated views exhibit substantial changes in pose and perspective, providing a rich training signal that overcomes the limitations of video and crop-based anchors.
-We present a quantitative method to evaluate local and global consistency of generated images, discussing their use for cross-view self-supervised pretraining.
-Furthermore, we enhance the standard single-anchor MAE setting to a multi-anchor strategy to effectively modulate the difficulty of pretext task.
-CDG-MAE significantly outperforms state-of-the-art MAE methods reliant only on images and substantially narrows the performance gap to video-based approaches.
+Furthermore, we enhance the standard single-anchor MAE setting to a multi-anchor masking strategy to increase the difficulty of the pretext task.
+CDG-MAE substantially narrows the gap to video-based MAE methods, while maintaining the data advantages of image-only MAEs.